ferrilab/bitvec/doc/Bit Ordering.md

 indexing within a sequence from selecting a bit within a memory element.
 Users are allowed to choose, or even create, a function that transforms an abstract index into an actual selection mask.
-To make matters even more complex, users are also allowed to choose which of the fundamental integer types will be used as the base unit of memory, with no intermediate subdivision between that type and the individual bits.
+To make matters even more complex, users are also allowed to choose which of the fundamental register types will be used as the base unit of memory, with no intermediate subdivision between that type and the individual bits.